yifanzhu1592/Trinity-Programming-Project/README.md

 # Trinity-Programming-Project
-The programs I write in the course "Programming Project" at Trinity
+This repository contains programs I write in the course "Programming Project" at Trinity College Dublin